bonitasoft/bonita-doc/md/performance-tuning.md

 FINE:  Input parameters of the connector with id 20002: {seconds: [15]}
 ```

-This 10 seconds threshold can be changed in the same configuration file `bonita-tenant-community-custom.properties`
+This 10 seconds threshold can be changed in the configuration file `bonita-tenant-community-custom.properties`
 ```properties
 bonita.tenant.connector.warnWhenLongerThanMillis=10000
 ```